|

 to 1934, which average just over three minutes; or of the twelve cuts

-to the second, the average duration of sixteen tracks recorded in May
+other hand, it matches, almost to the second, the average duration of

-1937 by Sonny Boy Williamson and Big Joe Williams a month before
+sixteen tracks recorded in May 1937 by Sonny Boy Williamson and Big Joe

-blues, as suggested by the title of this Williamson/Williams LP
+But this is up-tempo, good-time blues, as suggested by the title of this

-Throw a Boogie Woogie.
-Two of the songs in this compilation became
+Williamson/Williams LP Throw a Boogie Woogie.
+Two of the

-rocking Blues Boom standards in the 1960s Good Morning School
+songs in this compilation became rocking Blues Boom standards in the 1960s

-Girl and Please Dont Go.
+Good Morning School Girl and Please Dont

 Similarly, on a two-CD